jazzband/django-oauth-toolkit/docs/tutorial/tutorial_06.rst

         --header 'Content-Type: application/x-www-form-urlencoded' \
         --data-urlencode 'client_id={your application client id}'

-The OAuth2 provider will return the following response:
+The OAuth2 provider will return the following response.
+In `RFC`_ Figure 1, this is step (B).

 .. code-block:: json